katieshin/395-parcheesi/PLAN.md

 4. Rules now have dependencies.
   - BFS of dependency tree tells us which rules need to be run before other rules
   - Memoize the result during a single move to reduce overhead (bonus)

+5. PawnKeeper
+  - add package parcheesi.pawn to Pawn and to PawnKeeper
+  - PawnKeeper will have access to Pawn fields/methods
+  - Create static methods for getting info about a Pawn from outside the package